fejuri/cryptoR/README.md

-# crypto_dash
+# cryptoR
 ongoing project to visualize a crypto portfolio